Springfield Model 1861: History

-With the introduction of modern brass ammunition after the war, the Model 1861 served as the starting point for several breechloaders, most of which were converted Model 1861 and Model 1863 rifled muskets, culminating in the Springfield Model 1873 and its successors which would serve through the Indian Wars and all U.S. military actions until the end of the 19th century.
+The 1871 Shinmiyangyo expedition was conducted by the U.S Navy as involved marines and sailors.
+These troops were armed with contemporary military firearms, such as the Model 1870 Rolling Block Rifle (a breech-loader) or earlier breech-loading carbines, thus continues deploy obsolete muzzle-loading Springfield Model 1861.
+With the introduction of modern brass ammunition after the war, the Model 1861 served as the starting point for several breechloaders, most of which were Allin converted Model 1861 and Model 1863 rifled muskets, culminating in the Springfield Model 1873 and its successors which would serve through the Indian Wars and all U.S. military actions in the Wild West until the end of the 19th century.

 Modern usage

 The Model 1861 is very popular today among Civil War reenactors and collectors alike for its accuracy, reliability and historical background.
 Original antique Springfields are expensive, so companies such as Davide Pedersoli & C., Chiappa Firearms (Armi Sport) and Euro Arms make modern reproductions at much more affordable prices.